Yucca: Ecology

 Yuccas have a very specialized mutualistic system of pollination.
 Yucca moths in genus Tegeticula or Parategeticula pollinate the flowers and then lay their eggs in the seed capsules of yuccas.
 Some species of Tegeticula provide no benefit to the yuccas, laying eggs but not pollinating the flowers due to lacking the specialized parts for carrying pollen.
 Almost all species are pollinated by one or more species of these moths with one species, Aloe yucca (Yucca aloifolia), documented to revert away from mutualism to a generalist pollinator when the moths are absent.
 This mutualism was first documented by Charles Valentine Riley in 1873, and its discovery elicited much excitement in the scientific community.
 In a 1874 letter to his friend Joseph Dalton Hooker, Darwin called it "the most wonderful case of fertilisation ever published".

 Instances of animal behavior that are exclusively aimed at pollination of plants, rather than just accompanying the animal gathering food, are quite rare.
 Female yucca moths have tentacle-like mouth parts that they use to gather pollen and then to deposit it on the reproductive parts.
 In the 150 years following the discovery of this relationship it became one of the most famous of the documented plant and animal mutualisms along with the fig wasps and fig trees.
 The association between the yuccas and the yucca moths is quite ancient, with a molecular clock estimate that it began between 51.3 and 31.7 million years ago with them becoming pollinators 35.6 million years ago ±9 million years.

 About two-thirds of the moth species are limited to just one species of yucca.
 There is some evidence that the moths that visit a single species are guided to the flowers by distinct scents.
 All yucca moths species gather together inside of blooms to mate.
 The females of Tegeticula gather pollen and then pierce the yucca ovaries or styles to lay their eggs.
 After this, they deposit their load of pollen to ensure the development of seeds.
 The female Parategeticula moths cut grooves into flower stems, petals, or other parts to lay their eggs, but also use their mouthparts to deposit pollen on stigmas and into styles.
-In order to limit the numbers of seeds eaten by moth larvae, yucca plants abort fruits with large numbers of eggs deposited within them, but also drop fruits without sufficient pollination produce minimal number of seeds.
+In order to limit the numbers of seeds eaten by moth larvae, yucca plants abort fruits with large numbers of eggs deposited within them, but also drop fruits without sufficient pollination to produce a minimum number of seeds.

 Though the reduction or local extinction of yucca moths can reduce the fertility of seeds or the numbers produced, there is not yet evidence that it reduces the populations of yuccas as they are relatively long lived.
 The scientist Robert William Cruden and his collaborators speculated in 1976 that yucca species are limited to lower elevations by the inability of their moth pollinators to tolerate colder temperatures at high elevations.
 Yuccas continue to be an important subject of study because of the simple coevolutionary competition and their relatively exclusive relationship.